 This formula calculates the Force of attraction between two bodies.
 It is also the force that two bodies exert on each other when they are in contact and cannot come any closer.
 We call this Weight.

-Light, an electromagnetic wave, is one form of energy.
+Light, an electromagnetic wave, is the only pure form of energy.
 Light comes in a wide range of wavelengths, mostly invisible to humans.
 Light propagates through space in pretty much a straight line.
-However, gravitational lenses have been seen where light bends.
+However, gravitational lenses have been observed where light bends.
 This observation has a simple explanation.
 Large masses cause space to flow towards them and this causes light passing through to be bent in the direction of the flow.
 Imagine a boat trying to cross a flowing river.
 Even if it maintains a steady heading across the river, an external observer in a helicopter would see the boat move in an angled path.
 If the river flow was faster in the middle, the path of the boat would be curved.
 To get to a point directly across the river, the boat would have to follow a curved path.
 The same thing happens in space since space flows faster closer to the mass.
 Thus, Gravitational Lensing is easy enough to be understood by a village boatman.

 Another scenario where the velocity of space exceeds that of light occurs very far away, at the edge of the “visible” universe.
 The further away we get, the faster space is moving away.
 At some point, the velocity of space will exceed that of light.
 We cannot see beyond that range because light from there will never get to us.
 A sphere with that radius is another Event Horizon.

 When scientists observed that the universe was expanding, they calculated the rate of expansion.
-Then they found the most distant stars visible and extrapolated backwards to determine when the size of the universe would have been exactly zero.
+Then they located the most distant stars and extrapolated backwards to determine when the size of the universe would have been exactly zero.
 This was deemed to be the age of the universe according to the Big Bang Theory.
-Nobody has a theory for what happened before that point of time, which seems quite lame.
+Nobody has a theory for what happened before that point of time, which seems quite silly.
 Our theory has a different explanation.
 There could be billions and billions of galaxies beyond the Event Horizon that we cannot see.
 Thus, we do not have enough information to compute the age of the universe, other than to say that the minimum age is as computed according to the Big Bang Theory.
 The universe has no beginning and no end.
 Also, it always seems that we are at the center of the universe because most other galaxies are moving away.
 In reality, we really are at the center of universe, because that is the way it is.

 Matter is just condensed energy.
 Anti matter is like matter, just a different kind.
 It too has mass that converts to energy.
 When energy condenses, it forms equal amounts of matter and anti matter.
 The conversion of matter to energy and vice versa is described by the famous equation: